Cap-go/website/content/blog/automatic-capacitor-ios-build-github-action.md

 If you share the same concerns for the pricing as I do for private projects, you can keep the `skip_waiting_for_build_processing` to `true`.

 What’s the catch?
-You have to manually update the compliance of your app in App Store Connect after the build has been processed, in order for you to distribute the build to your users.
+You have to manually update the compliance of your app in App Store Connect after the build has been processed, for you to distribute the build to your users.

 This is just an optional parameter to update if you want to save on the build minutes for private projects.
 For free projects, this shouldn’t be a problem at all.
 See [pricing](https://github.com/pricing).